Spearman's rho for zero-inflated count data: formulation and attainable bounds

 \section{Conclusion}

 In this paper, we derived an alternative formulation of Spearman’s rho for bivariate zero-inflated count data and obtained explicit attainable bounds.
 The proposed estimator and its bounds are easily computed from the data, allowing for a meaningful interpretation of the strength of association when the standard range $[-1,1]$ is no longer informative.
 In future research, we plan to use the new expression of $\rho_S$, and its counterpart for $\tau$ from \cite{Pimentel2015,Perrone2023}, to analyze the relationship between the two association measures for zero-inflated data, thereby extending known results for the continuous case \citep{Schreyer2017}.
-In addition, it would be of interest to investigate whether the proposed approach can be adapted to derive sharper bounds for multivariate extensions of Spearman’s rho.
+This was already briefly investigated by \cite{Arends2025b} for zero-inflated continuous distributions.
+Moreover, \cite{Mesfioui2022b} established bounds on a multivariate extension of Spearman's rho in case of zero-inflated continuous distributions, however these are not sharp.
+It would be of interest to investigate whether the approach we propose here can be adapted to derive sharper bounds for multivariate extensions of Spearman’s rho.